squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 :octicons-unlock-24: Feature flag

 When _instant loading_ is enabled, clicks on all internal links will be intercepted and dispatched via [XHR][5] without fully reloading the page.
-It can be enabled via `mkdocs.yml` with:
+Add the following lines to `mkdocs.yml`:

 ``` yaml
 theme: